 Step 2. – Using Shadow Shapes to Describe the Subject

-The variety in the pens thickness acts like using different brushes in a painting.
+The variety in the thickness of the pen acts like using different brushes in a painting.

 The choice of the nib along with the speed of the application, help to describe the material quality of what you’re drawing.